gulpetl/gulp-etl-mysql-adapter/README.md

 allows data/options from the pipeline to be used to create options passed to this plugin when it runs.

 ### Node-RED ###
 [Node-RED](https://nodered.org/) is a low-code, visual programming environment for event-driven applications.
-Install this node under Manage Palette, look for `gulp-etl-mysql-adapter`
+Inside Node-RED, go to Manage Palette and search for [`gulp-etl-mysql-adapter`](https://flows.nodered.org/node/gulp-etl-mysql-adapter)

 ##### Sample gulpfile.js
 ```